 The official number of business days left in the cycle (“Roll dwn” on my spreadsheet) ended up looking like this:

-Including this change my error dropped back into the +/- .002% range.
+After including this change my error dropped back into the +/- .002% range.
 Off to other things…

 - Volatility Related Indexes and Tickers